Logical Fallacy

 Strawman Fallacy

-Substituting a person’s actual position or argument with a distorted, exaggerated, or misrepresented version of the position of the argument.
+Substituting a person’s actual position with a distorted, exaggerated, or misrepresented version, then attacking that.

 People who don’t support the proposed state minimum wage increase hate the poor.